Chest Tube Placement (Thoracostomy) and Pleurodesis

 What is chest tube placement (thoracostomy) and pleurodesis?

-Thoracostomy is a minimally invasive procedure in which a thin plastic tube is inserted into the pleural space — the area between the chest wall and lungs — and may be attached to a suction device to remove excess fluid or air.
-A chest tube may also be used to deliver medications into the pleural space.
+Thoracostomy is a minimally invasive procedure in which a doctor inserts a thin plastic tube into the pleural space — the area between the chest wall and lungs.
+They may attach the tube to a suction device to remove excess fluid or air.
+Or, they may use the chest tube to deliver medications into the pleural space.

-Two thin membranes line the pleural space — one wraps around the lungs and another lines the inner wall of the chest.
-The space between these two membranes is usually filled with a small amount of lubricating fluid that helps the lungs move within the chest cavity during breathing.
+Two thin membranes line the pleural space — one wraps around the lungs, and the other lines the inner wall of the chest.
+A small amount of lubricating fluid usually fills the space between these two membranes.
+The fluid helps the lungs move within the chest cavity during breathing.

 Certain conditions and diseases may cause excess air, blood or extra fluid to collect in the pleural space.
 This may compress or collapse the lung, making it difficult to breathe.
 A chest tube helps remove the excess fluid or air and allows the lung to expand, making breathing easier.